An Interdisciplinary Training Program in Entrepreneurship and Translational Research for Alzheimer’s Disease and AD Related Disorders

 The diverse curriculum will also ensure that trainees are exposed to a broad range of skill sets required for ADRD biologic and therapeutic development through entrepreneurial and commercialization pathways.

 The bootcamp is intended as an intensive introduction to more complex concepts related to entrepreneurship, product development, commercialization, and the unique demands of developing novel ADRD-related technologies and therapeutics.
-It will build on the content discussed in the core curriculum.
-We anticipate 5-6 hours of lectures each day, interspersed with team-building activities such as social events, and networking opportunities to engage with other faculty.
+The feedback from Topic Information Sessions will be used to design a boot camp curriculum that is valuable to trainees.
+We anticipate 2-8 hours of lectures per week, interspersed with team-building activities such as social events, and networking opportunities to engage with other faculty.

 Once the bootcamp is completed we will transition to focus on SBIR/STTR grant writing.
 Workshops will be hosted by Dr. Gooneratne via videoconference.
 These grant workshops will be held weekly and may occur more frequently when the group approaches grant submission deadlines.